Kotlin/dokka/README.md

   * `<sourceRoot path="src" platforms="JVM" />` - analogue of src, but allows to specify [platforms](#platforms)
   * `<packageOptions prefix="kotlin" includeNonPublic="false" reportUndocumented="true" skipDeprecated="false"/>` -
     Per package options for package `kotlin` and sub-packages of it
-  * `noStdlibLink` - No default documentation link to kotlin-stdlib
+  * `kotlinStdlibLink` - Documentation link to kotlin-stdlib
+  * `javaStdlibLink` - Documentation link to java-stdlib
   * `<externalDocumentationLink url="https://example.com/docs/" packageListUrl="file:///home/user/localdocs/package-list"/>` -
     linking to external documentation, packageListUrl should be used if package-list located not in standard location
   * `cacheRoot` - Use `default` or set to custom path to cache directory to enable package-list caching.
 When set to `default`, caches stored in $USER_HOME/.cache/dokka